cosmos/developer-portal/academy/2-cosmos-concepts/6-protobuf.md

 <HighlightBox type="tip">

-If you would like to get started on building your own checkers game, you can go straight to the main exercise in Run Your Own Cosmos Chain [natively with SDK v0.50](/hands-on-exercise/1-native/index.md) or [with Ignite CLI](/hands-on-exercise/1-ignite-cli/index.md) to start from scratch.
+If you would like to get started on building your own checkers game you can go straight to the main exercise in Run Your Own Cosmos Chain, either [natively with SDK v0.50](/hands-on-exercise/1-native/index.md) or [with Ignite CLI](/hands-on-exercise/1-ignite-cli/index.md) to start from scratch.
 <br/><br/>
 More specifically, you can jump to: